lextm/jekyll-theme-chirpy/_posts/2013-4-28-a-better-obfuscar-side-project.md

 As it says on the homepage,

-> If you don’t count “don’t distribute it” as a solution, **the best obfuscator feature is symbol renaming**.
-It’s impossible to restore the symbols unless they’re part of the assembly.
-All of the other “protections” are 100% reversible.
+> If you don't count "don't distribute it" as a solution, **the best obfuscator feature is symbol renaming**.
+It's impossible to restore the symbols unless they're part of the assembly.
+All of the other "protections" are 100% reversible.

 I am fully aware of the limitation of obfuscation, but for #SNMP Pro editions I will have to obfuscate the code base.
 So all I need now is just an obfuscator that can perform symbol renaming for me.
 Well, that means Obfuscar,